Customer support is one of the biggest factors that can impact your business’ success.

 By the time the internet had taken off in the 2000s, customers could begin to publicly air their feelings ranging from ecstatic delight to all-consuming rage and share their questions through online forums, review sites, and social media.

-The changing digital landscape also gave companies new ways to interact with customers.
-Before long, a thriving marketplace of online customer support tools had emerged.
+The changing digital landscape also gave companies new ways to build customer relationships.
+Before long, in addition to phone support, a thriving marketplace of online customer support tools had emerged.

-And yet even though customer support has advanced a great deal in recent years, some common beliefs about it remain stuck in the past.
+And yet even though customer support, and even automation within the field, has advanced a great deal in recent years, some common beliefs about it remain stuck in the past.

 Here are three things we need to unlearn about customer support: